Pant/nextcloudpi-readthedocs/docs/Configure/Configuration-Reference.md

 ## nc-admin
 View or (re)set password for user **ncp**, the adminstrator of Nextcloud web interface.

-## nc-autoupdate-nc
-Automatically update Nextcloud.

-## nc-autoupdate-ncp
-Automatically update NextCloudPi.

-#### How to enable
-1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change the user to be notified when new updates are installed (default=admin).
-4. Click Run or Start.

 ## nc-database
 Enable if you want to change the Nextcloud database location (e.x. to a usb drive).